gem/oq-engine/doc/getting-started/installation-instructions/windows.rst

 .. image:: _images/windows/16_webui_up.png

 OpenQuake engine web user-interface

-Please refer to the :doc:`Web user-interface instructions <web-ui>` for more information about using the web-ui.
+Please refer to the :ref:`Web user-interface instructions <web-ui>` for more information about using the web-ui.

-Once Python 3.11 is installed, please see instructions for the :doc:`universal installer <universal>` script to install OpenQuake Engine

 Getting help
 ------------